5 min (1403 words) Read

 These data are only the tip of the iceberg as the world comes to grips with the pandemic’s societal impacts.
 What they have made clear is a widening gap between genders and classes.
 They also reaffirm the value of policies such as investing in education and infrastructure, subsidizing childcare, and offering paid parental leave.
 These policies are not only crucial to lifting constraints on women’s economic empowerment, they are necessary to promote an inclusive post–COVID-19 recovery.

-WENJIE CHEN is a senior economist in the IMF’s Asia and Pacific Department.
+WENJIE CHEN is a Deputy Division Chief of Regional Studies in the IMF African Department.

 Opinions expressed in articles and other materials are those of the authors; they do not necessarily reflect IMF policy.